louis-tru/quark/docs/CURRENT_WORK.md

   CPU time reported lower than AASide in the current local test.
-Xcode GPU capture pass share in one representative run: render encoder `3.42%`, prepare `0.76%`, prepare path tiles `0.13%`, prepare dispatch args `~0.01%`, path tile init `1.46%`, short-edge bin `6.19%`, bin dispatch args `~0.01%`, backdrop `9.05%`, prefix `13.98%`, coverage `22.08%`, ordered tile chain `5.95%`, composite `30.58%`.
-Composite, coverage, and prefix remain the largest GPU targets.
-A 4-pixels-per-thread composite experiment showed only a small improvement and made the shader much more complex, so it was reverted;
-  revisit composite with a cleaner structural change later.
+Xcode GPU capture pass share in one representative run: render encoder `3.42%`, prepare `0.76%`, prepare path tiles `0.13%`, prepare dispatch args `~0.01%`, small tile init `1.46%`, short-edge bin `6.19%`, boundary tile alloc small, backdrop `9.05%`, prefix/classify combined in the older capture, coverage `22.08%`, ordered tile chain `5.95%`, composite `30.58%`.
+Composite, coverage, and backdrop/prefix-classify remain the largest GPU targets.
+A 4-pixels-per-thread composite experiment showed only a small improvement and made the shader much more complex, so it was reverted; revisit composite with a cleaner structural change later.
-- 2026-06-29 CAPA prefix split experiment: `capa_prefix.glsl` is now a cheap 32-wide row-chain pass that scans each path tile row once, writes `CAPAPathTileRow.boundaryTileIndex`, and links boundary tiles through `CAPABoundaryTile.nextBoundaryTileX`.
-The new `capa_prefix1.glsl` performs the real per-row prefix only along those boundary chains and marks full edge-free spans on row0.
-This is intended to remove the old 16-row-lane pass repeatedly walking every path tile in large rows.
+- 2026-06-30 CAPA current capture checkpoint after pass renaming and sentinel
+  cleanup: Instruments reports about `3.2ms` GPU frame time in the captured 100-five-point-star test.
+In the same local benchmark family, CGAA is about `4.5ms`, AASide is about `3.1ms`, and CAPA is about `3.2ms`, so CAPA is now roughly comparable to AASide on GPU and faster than CGAA.
+In that captured version, the scene contains many repeated overlapping stars and SrcOver full-tile preblend removes a large amount of downstream work; keep that caveat attached to the number.
+  CPU time is now far ahead of both AASide and CGAA in this local test because CAPA keeps CPU-side work close to path flattening/budgeting and moves the tile/bin/coverage/composite work to GPU.
+Pass share in the shown capture: prepare `0.87%`, prepare path tiles
+  `0.12%`, prepare dispatch args `0.03%`, small tile init `0.99%`,
+  short-edge bin `4.21%`, boundary tile alloc `2.54%`, backdrop `9.14%`,
+  classify `3.71%`, prefix `3.55%`, coverage `25.84%`, ordered tile chain/span
+  `3.28%`, composite `34.34%`.
+Composite and coverage remain the primary GPU targets; backdrop is the next-largest non-final pass.
+- 2026-06-29 CAPA classify/prefix split: `capa_classify.glsl` is now a cheap
+  32-wide row classification pass.
+In the current small-tile staging version, `capa_boundary.glsl` writes `CAPAPathTileRow.boundaryTileIndex/count`, `capa_classify.glsl` scans small tiles and writes `CAPA_FULL_TILE` for row0 full edge-free spans, and `capa_prefix.glsl` performs the real per-row prefix along the contiguous boundary row state.
+This keeps full/empty classification out of the 16-row-lane prefix pass.
 - 2026-06-30 CAPA memory-access checkpoint: an inline short-edge slot experiment inside `CAPAPathTile` was reverted, but the capture was useful.
-  Making `CAPAPathTile` wider immediately made the lightweight `prefix_pre` row scan, path-tile init, and ordered tile-chain passes much slower, while backdrop/coverage improved only moderately from more contiguous edge access.
+  Making `CAPAPathTile` wider immediately made the lightweight `classify` row scan, path-tile init, and ordered tile-chain passes much slower, while backdrop/coverage improved only moderately from more contiguous edge access.
   Treat this as evidence that the row scan over all path tiles is dominated by